All Episodes

 Some people just not ready for freedom, the Democrats say.

-But all of a sudden, Liberal Democrats care about freedom in Tibet.
+But all of a sudden, liberal Democrats care about freedom in Tibet.

-By the way, Carl Levin, uh, a suggestion.
+By the way, Carl Levin, a suggestion.

-If you're going to be out there demanding that the Iraqi government meet benchmarks and come up with mechanisms whereby they can pay their own way and don't need any aid from us.
+If you're going to be out there demanding that the Iraqi government meet benchmarks and come up with mechanisms whereby they can pay their own way and don't need any aid from us, Senator Levin, you are from Michigan.

 You know, it might be helpful, Senator Levin, if you would enforce and demand benchmarks on your state and the Democrat governor and the legislature there to fix the mess that is Michigan.